-Deborah O’Donoghue is a British-Irish writer who has lived in the UK, France and Belgium.
+Deborah O’Donoghue is a reporter at Travel Tomorrow.
+This British-Irish writer lived in the UK and France before moving to Belgium.
 She has travelled all over the world and worked in car body repairs, in the best fish ‘n’ chip shop in Brighton, and been a gopher in a comedy club, as well as a teacher.
 She’s a past winner of the Commonwealth Broadcasting Association Short Story Prize.
-Her début novel, Sea of Bones, was published by Legend Press in 2019 and comes out in Germany in 2021.
-Follow Deborah on Twitter and Instagram.
+Her début novel, Sea of Bones, was published by the UK's Legend Press in 2019 and Droemer Knaur Germany in 2021.

 The Altiplano sits high above Chile’s Atacama Desert, near the Tropic of Capricorn and the Andes mountains towards the South American west.
 It’s a cloudless place, […]